 INFORMATION SHEET FOR YOUNG PEOPLE AGE 12 TO 16 YEARS OLD

-We are undertaking a research study involving people with severe new chest infections with MERS-CoV or Influenza A/H7N9 or A/H5N1, or any other emerging pathogen of public health concern.
+We are undertaking a research study involving people with severe new chest infections due to emerging pathogens of public health concern.
 We have come you to ask if you would be willing to help us because you have a chest infection.

 Before deciding if you want to be involved, it is important for you to understand why this research is being done and what it would involve for you.
 One of our team will go through the information with you.
 Please ask us if there is anything that is not clear, or if you would like more information